sikhote/sinclair.tech/public/assets/md/resume.md

 Led and contributed to a variety of engineering projects that affected both front and back end web applications.
 Specialized in building JavaScript-based prototypes of the OME health app.

 - Built and designed a highly successful interactive iPad web demo of OME, a health app, for the company to demonstrate at various IBM events.
 Demo gained public interest and generated outside investments.
 Backbone JS was used as a framework for managing routes, Underscore for rendering templates, and code bundling with Browserify.
 - Built and designed a working prototype of the OME health app in the form of a responsive web app.
 The prototype was a major success in helping the API team work out bugs, displaying functionality to upper management, allowing a smoother API hand-off to the iOS app developers, and allowing team leaders to adjust engineering efforts to what investors were most interested in.
-The prototype utilized real data had an authentication piece and incorporated geo-location.
+The prototype utilized real data had an authentication piece and incorporated geolocation.
 The prototype was built using ES6, React, Flux, Sass styling, and Webpack for bundling.
 The web application was responsive and targeted all devices.
 - Solved issues and contributed to the OME health app team.
 Developed and documented Node API endpoints for the OME app, which connected to a RabbitMQ service for authentication.
 Fixed Objective-C and Java security and encryption issues the iOS app and QA teams encountered.
 - Contributed to the general engineering team by creating APIs based on json:api specifications, developing new Angular JS pages, and modernizing frequently used tools.